angryziber/kotlin-puzzlers/src/properties/customGetterSmartcast/Rationale.md

 Conclusion: do not use a getter-only property just to save on a field

-    // no backing field here, so much more optimized :/ val x get() = 239
+    // no backing field here, so much more performant val x get() = 239